 2004-D FS-101 Doubled Ear Dime Value

-The 2004-D FS-101 Doubled Ear variety represents the first major die variety in the Roosevelt dime series, officially recognized in the Cherry Pickers Guide.
+The 2004-D FS-101 Doubled Ear variety holds the distinction of being the first officially recognized major die variety in the Roosevelt dime series, listed in the Cherry Pickers’ Guide—the definitive reference for U.S. coin die varieties.

 2004-D FS-101 Doubled Ear Dime Price/Grade Chart